Tillered Docs

 ./agent upgrade

-This automatically stops the running agent, upgrades the binary, and enables and starts the service.
+This stops the running agent, replaces the binary, then enables and starts the arctic service.

 Rolling upgrade across a cluster